 - Q Can medications cause mental decline or dementia?

-- Q What infectious diseases can cause dementia?
+- Q Does aging cause degenerative dementia?

-- Q Who gets dementia?
+- Q Can smoking cause vascular dementia?